Manage absence and sickness

 - Produce clear written procedures for reporting absence.
 See absence and sickness policies: what to include.

 - Accurately record and monitor absence.
 See measure and monitor absence and sickness.

 - Train managers on how to handle absence.

 - Set targets for absence levels.

 - Conduct return-to-work interviews after absences, interviewing sensitively to find out if there are underlying causes.

 - Provide for special equipment if appropriate, eg specialist chairs or chair aids for employees with back problems.
-Find out about the help available to employers from the Disability Employment Service.
+Find out about the help available to employers from the Health and Work Support Branch.

 - Develop other initiatives to encourage good attendance, eg improvement of working conditions, introduction of flexible working, provision of counselling and healthcare facilities.

 Statement of fitness for work or the fit note

 A statement of fitness for work, also known as a fit note is a medical statement that healthcare professionals issue to patients whose health condition affects their ability to work.

 A healthcare professional may only issue a fit note after seven calendar days of sickness absence.
 For sickness absences of seven calendar days or fewer, employees can self certify.

-A statement of fitness for work allows a doctor to advise either that the patient is unfit for work or that they may be fit for work if appropriate support is available eg a phased return to work, altered hours, amended duties, or workplace adaptations.
+A statement of fitness for work allows a healthcare professional to advise either that the patient is unfit for work or that they may be fit for work if appropriate support is available eg a phased return to work, altered hours, amended duties, or workplace adaptations.

-In the latter case, the doctor may also comment on the functional effects of the patient's health condition and, if appropriate, what changes you, as the patient's employer, could make - in agreement with the employee - to help them get back to work as part of their recovery.
+In the latter case, the healthcare professional may also comment on the functional effects of the patient's health condition and, if appropriate, what changes you, as the patient's employer, could make - in agreement with the employee - to help them get back to work as part of their recovery.

-While you don't have to act on the doctor's advice, the statement may help you make simple and practical workplace adjustments to help your staff return to work and reduce unnecessary sickness absence.
+While you don't have to act on the healthcare professional's advice, the statement may help you make simple and practical workplace adjustments to help your staff return to work and reduce unnecessary sickness absence.

 Regardless of what a statement says, you must still make reasonable adjustments for disabled employees under the disability provisions in the Disability Discrimination Act 1995.